Jerod Mixon

 Jerod Mixon (born May 24, 1981) is an American actor, comedian, producer, and writer.
 He is known for portraying Weensie in Old School.
 He is the older brother of actor Jamal Mixon.
-He also produced and starred in the comedy rap film White T.
+He also produced and starred in the 2013 urban comedy musical film White T.

 Career

-Mixon distinguished himself as an actor in his role as Shonté Jr. Baileygates, son of Jim Carrey's lead character in Me, Myself & Irene.
+Mixon distinguished himself as an actor in his role as Shonté Jr. Baileygates, the son of Jim Carrey's lead character in Me, Myself & Irene.
 Mixon also had a prominent role in the 2002 film The New Guy.
-He also played a small part in an episode of Scrubs as an obese patient named Herbert in an episode named "My New Suit".
-He was also the voice of Theo on Maya & Miguel and had a small nonverbal role in the first episode of It's Always Sunny In Philadelphia Season 12.
+He played a small part in an episode of Scrubs as an obese patient named Herbert in the episode "My New Suit".
+He voiced Theo in 52 episodes of the PBS animated series Maya & Miguel.